Ben-G/ListKit/README.md

 #ListKit

-ListKit allows you to use table views in your app without implementing the `UITableViewDataSource` protocol yourself.
+ListKit allows you to use table views in your app **without implementing the `UITableViewDataSource` protocol yourself**.
 The framework provides different ways to initialize a table view with custom cells.
 ListKit uses generics to ensure that the content displayed in the table view matches the custom cells you are providing.

+Instead configure a data source with your content and your custom cell:

+	dataSource = ArrayDataSource(array: ["Test", "Another One", "OK"], cellType: CustomTableViewCell.self)
+	tableView.dataSource = dataSource

 #Usage